STRIDES/NIHCloudLabAWS/docs/Configure_AWSParrallelCluster.md

 **3. Launch Cluster**

+Before launching the default configuration allows public IP addresses, which typically is not allowed in the NIH environment , to fix this:

+      change to directory .parrallelcluster (Will be a hidden file in directory you installed and configured the Parrallel Cluster), the default name of the Pcluster configuration file is "config"

+        $ vi config

+      add a line under the "[vpc_default]" block

+         use_public_ips = false

+      once line is added make sure to save the file:

+         wq!

  When all settings contain valid values, you can launch the cluster by running the create command:

     $ pcluster create nameofcluster